charissefoo/charissefoo.github.io/content/blog/teaching-blender.md

 **A series of introductory workshops using Blender** as the 3D software of choice.

-Free and open source, with modelling and rendering (and a lot more) capabilities, popular with students, hobbyists, and artists,** Blender is amazingly powerful.
-It's also not very user-friendly**, and structured guidance would go a long way in increasing adoption.
+**Blender is amazingly powerful.
+It's also not very user-friendly.** It's free and open source, with modelling and rendering (and a lot more) capabilities.
+It's popular with students, hobbyists, artists, and, increasingly, professional studios.
+I felt that structured guidance could go a long way making this medium and software more approachable.

 ### Process